Conversion of Vladimir the Great: "Missionaries coming to Kyiv"

 The Primary Chronicle reports that, in the year 6495 (987), missionaries from 'the Bulgars' (representing Islam), 'the Germans' (Немци Nemtsi, representing Western Christianity), 'the Jews' (representing Judaism; these may have been Khazars), and 'the Greeks' (representing Eastern Christianity), came to Kiev to in attempts to have Volodimer convert to their particular religion.
 Ostrowski (2006) remarked: 'The entire episode of the missionaries is reminiscent of a disputation before the Khazar Khagan Bulan in the eighth century.'

 The result is described in the following apocryphal anecdote.
 Upon the meeting with envoys of the Volga Bulgars, Volodimer found their religion unsuitable due to its requirement to circumcise and taboos against wine and pork; supposedly, Volodimer said on that occasion: "Drinking is the joy of the Rus'."
 He also consulted with Jewish envoys (who may or may not have been Khazars), questioned them about Judaism but ultimately rejected it, saying that their loss of Jerusalem was evidence of their having been abandoned by God.
 However, the long speech of a Greek philosopher (known as the "Philosopher's Speech"), providing an exegesis of the Old and New Testaments in favour of Eastern Christianity, impresses Volodimer.
 Nevertheless, he hesitates and does not convert.

 "Volodimer's sending envoys to various peoples"

 In the year 987, as the result of a consultation with his boyars, Volodimer sent envoys to study the religions of three neighbouring peoples – the Islamic Volga Bolgars, the Western Christian Germans, and the Eastern Christian Greeks, whose representatives had been urging him to embrace their respective faiths.
 It is unclear why no delegation was sent to the Jewish Khazars, who are also mentioned in story 1.

-Of the Muslim Bulgarians of the Volga the envoys reported there is no joy among them; only sorrow and a great stench.
-In the gloomy churches of the Germans his emissaries saw no beauty; but at Hagia Sophia, where the full festival ritual of the Byzantine Church was set in motion to impress them, they found their ideal: "We did not know whether we were in heaven or on earth", they reported.
+At Hagia Sophia, where the full festival ritual of the Byzantine Church was set in motion to impress them, they found their ideal: "We did not know whether we were in heaven or on earth", they reported.

 Presented with these reports, once again clearly in favour of Greek Eastern Christianity, Volodimer again hesitates, and does not convert.